gharley/Jigsaw/README.md

     Tab offset - the default tab position is half way across the tile (50%), I added a slider to change it between 40% and 60% but the change is applied randomly.

+    Randomized jitter - the jitter factor is now applied randomly.